What our physios do

 - ergonomic management

-If you are a new patient to our clinic, we will require you to fill out a New Patient Registration Form, which you will bring in with you on your first visit along with any written referrals or scans that are relevant to your condition.
+If you are a new patient to our clinic, we will require you to fill out a form, which you will bring in with you on your first visit along with any written referrals or scans that are relevant to your condition.

 You can help yourself by acting promptly at the time of the injury to limit the extent and severity of the damage and facilitate the chance of a speedier recovery.
 Some tips to improving recovery times for injuries include: